 In 2008, Lucy returned to Trinity Laban to continue her professional development, studying the Post-Graduate: Dance in Education certificate.
 Since then she has taught movement and introductory choreology at E15 Acting School, adult Contemporary Technique at Trinity Laban and has previously worked at DanceEast as the Community Dance Artist and practitioner for the CAT scheme, delivering classes in contemporary release technique.

-After studying at the University of Roehampton and Trinity Laban Conservatoire of Music & Dance (Transitions Dance Company), I have recently relocated to Ipswich.
-Previously I worked at Northern School of Contemporary Dance in Leeds, Fylde Coast Youth Dance Company in Blackpool and Trinity Laban Conservatoire of Music & Dance in London.
+I studied at the University of Roehampton and Trinity Laban Conservatoire of Music & Dance (Transitions Dance Company).
+Recently relocated to Ipswich, I previously worked at Northern School of Contemporary Dance in Leeds, Fylde Coast Youth Dance Company in Blackpool and Trinity Laban Conservatoire of Music & Dance in London.
 I feel very privileged to manage the fantastic Centre for Advanced Training, I am delighted to be a part of the wonderful team here at DanceEast!

 A lifelong resident of Ipswich, Andrew studied at the Royal Academy of Music as a composer and pianist.
 Much of his spare time is spent conducting, playing and arranging music, and – when the mood takes him (which it doesn’t much these days) – composing.
 Locally he is involved principally with the Ipswich Gilbert & Sullivan Society (as Musical Director), Ipswich Operatic Society and Trianon Music Group.